SWE 637 In Class Exercise #0

 Consider testing a system which is supposed to implement the following constraints:

-If the light is red and the valve is open, release the kraken.
+If the light is red and the valve is open, release the monster.

-If the valve is open and the switch is on, release the kraken.
+If the valve is open and the switch is on, release the monster.

 - From a practical perspective, what don't you want to have happen